ajaimes07/AnomaliesV2/README.md

 % original format year-day and accomodate it in format day_year
 % This means, the output files contain a specific day but along 33 years

 anomalies2.m
 % This is second code to apply.
 It generates the "anomalies"
-% Tath is, it takes the data organized by day-year, computes the mean per
+% It takes the data organized by day-year, computes the mean per
 % day along 33 years and then subtract it to the day.
-As a result, the data
-% is now from - sign values to + sign values

 anomalies3_compute_percentile.m
+% This is third code to apply.
+This code computes percentiles and store a
+% 568x668 matrix with the values (color) of percentile.
+% This code is very slow, it may take up to 24 hours to run

 anomalies4_threshold_anomalies.m
+% This is fourth code to apply.
+It counts the # of events that are above or below the mean.
+% display figures of anomalies

 Functions:
 mypercentile.m